jrothwell/VersionedCodable/README.md

 If you're converting an older type into a newer type and run across some data that means it no longer makes sense in the new data model, you can throw a `VersionedDecodingError.fieldNoLongerValid`.

-For the earliest version of the type with nothing older to try decoding, you set `PreviousVersion` to `NothingOlder`.
+For the earliest version of the type with nothing older to try decoding, you set `PreviousVersion` to `NothingEarlier`.
 This is necessary to make the compiler work.
 Any attempts to decode a type not covered by the chain of `VersionedCodable`s will throw a `VersionedDecodingError.unsupportedVersion(tried:)`.

 ```swift
 struct PoemV1 {